-Your uninvested cash is in a core position.
-With rates at a 5-year high*, you have the option to change your core position to one of our money market funds, which are currently yielding a higher return.
+Your uninvested cash is in a core position, you have the option to change your core position to one of our money market funds.
 Switching will cost you nothing and will not affect how you currently use your account.

 Ready to switch?